-Infinite dimensional Geometry and flows BIRS research station November 5-10, 2023 Abstract: Half Lie groups exist only in infinite dimensions: They are smooth manifolds and topological groups such that right translations are smooth.
-Main examples are Sobolev H^r -diffeomorphism groups of compact manifolds, or C^k -diffeomorphism groups, or semidirect products of a Lie group with kernel an infinite dimensional representation space (investigated by Marquis and Neeb).
-Here, we investigate mainly Banach half Lie groups, the groups of their C^k -elements, extensions, and right invariant strong Riemannian metrics on them: Here surprisingly the full Hopf Rinov theorem holds which is wrong in general even for Hilbert manifolds.
+Abstract: Half Lie groups exist only in infinite dimensions: They are smooth manifolds and topological groups such that right translations are smooth.
+Main examples are Sobolev H^r -diffeomorphism groups of manifolds (these play an important role in shape analysis), or C^k -diffeomorphism groups, or semidirect products of a Lie group with kernel an infinite dimensional representation space (investigated by Marguis and Neeb).
+Here, we investigate mainly Banach half Lie groups, the groups of their C^k -elements which form a (weakened) scale of half Lie groups reminiscent of ILB-groups, extensions, and right invariant strong Riemannian metrics on them: Here surprisingly the full Hopf Rinov theorem holds which is wrong in general even for Hilbert manifolds.